 At times he feels like a detective.
 In trying to identify the culprit, Halpern encourages patients to keep a log regarding symptom onset, time of day, and environmental surroundings.
 “That helps narrow the list,” he nods.

 Sales of allergy medications in Canada are widening.
-A 2016 Ipsos Reid research study reported that the OTC allergy market in Canada is a $190 million business, growing by 2-3 per cent per year.
+According to Ipsos Reid, the OTC allergy market in Canada is roughly a $190 million business, growing by 2-3 per cent per year.
 The key drivers of market growth: the growing incidence of allergies (seasonal and non-seasonal allergies) and longer lasting and more severe seasons (pollen and ragweed seasons).

 “Pharmacists can play a role in managing the OTC allergy category by conveying up-to-date and accurate information for allergy sufferers,” says Kent Hatton, director of marketing, upper respiratory for Mississauga, Ont.-based Bayer.
 “Pharmacists can ensure they are well stocked with a variety of products to address different allergy symptoms and severities throughout different seasons.”
 Especially during peak allergy season in the spring.

 Bolstering OTC sales is a recent spate of switches from prescription allergy medications to over-the-counter.
-According to the latest statistics published by Euromonitor International, a UK-based market research firm, nasal sprays saw one of the fastest growth rates in 2015 (20 to 25 per cent of Canadians suffer from allergic rhinitis), an increase of 4 per cent.
+According to statistics published by Euromonitor International, a UK-based market research firm, nasal sprays have experienced one of the fastest growth rates (20 to 25 per cent of Canadians suffer from allergic rhinitis), an increase of 4 per cent.